PhracturedBlue/ESP8266MQTTMesh/README.md

 * AsyncMqttClient
 * ESPAsyncTCP

-If OTA support is desired, the esp8266 module must have at least 1M or Flash (configured as 784k ROM, 256k SPIFFS)
+If OTA support is desired, the esp8266 module must have at least 1M or Flash (configured as 784k ROM, 256k SPIFFS).
+The OTA image is stored between the end of the firmware image and the beginning of the filesystem (i.e. not in the filesystem itself).
+Thus, for a 1M Flash, the firmware can be no larger than ~390kB

 ### Library initialization
 The ESP8266MQTTMesh library requires a number of parameters during initialization:
 * `int firmware_id`:  This identifies a specific node codebase.
 Each unique firmware should have its own id, and it should not be changed between revisions of the code